asundr/GwynbleiddRL/README.md

-# WitcherRL
+# GwynbleiddRL
 [![IMAGE ALT TEXT](https://i.imgur.com/XmW9EYR.png)](http://www.youtube.com/watch?v=rAGe2vCt_Ts "Video Title")

 ^^ Click the image to link to an ingame video! ^^

 An alpha build of a roguelike game.
 To play, download and run WitherRL.jar or execute ApplicationMain.

-In WitcherRL you descend into a procedurally generated system of caves using only your skills and what you find to bring a ~~MacGuffin~~ trophy back to the surface.
+In GwynbleiddRL you descend into a procedurally generated system of caves using only your skills and what you find to bring a ~~MacGuffin~~ trophy back to the surface.

 ## Features
 #### Procedurally Generated World